mdn/content/files/en-us/web/javascript/reference/global_objects/regexp/source/index.md

 ---
 {{JSRef}}

-The **`source`** accessor property is a string containing the source text of the regexp object, without the two forward slashes on both sides or any flags.
+The **`source`** accessor property is a string containing the source text of the regex object, without the two forward slashes on both sides or any flags.

 {{EmbedInteractiveExample("pages/js/regexp-prototype-source.html")}}